 It was a good night for the Liberal Party, with at least $40,000 being donated and Tony Madafferi himself donating $15,000.

-Despite the presence of Tony Madafferi and many of his associates, three Liberal politicians who had lobbied on behalf of Frank Madafferi and the immigration minister who had the power issue him his visa, none of the politicians recalled the visa issue being discussed at the function.
+Despite the presence of Tony Madafferi and many of his associates, none of the three Liberal politicians there, who had lobbied the Immigration Minister on behalf of Frank Madafferi, nor Immigration Minister Vanstone herself, recalled the visa issue being discussed at the function.

 NSW Liberal Party state director Mark Neeham confirmed donations had been received from the Madafferi family but said they were not "subject to political conditions of any kind".

 Vanstone justified her decision to grant him a visa because of mental illness (his, not hers).